One thing many WordPress users learn quickly is that it’s not enough to simply create a website and wait for visitors to come to you.

 Video–On the same note, as quality video becomes increasingly easier for the average person to produce it should likewise become a regular part of the content repertoire of the average WordPress user.
 After all, with themes like Divi and trends such as dynamic long-form content continuing to take shape, video has a bright future with WordPress users.

-*Content Prediction: I’ll be the first to admit, this is pure speculation, but I think that during the course of 2015 the former popularity of ebooks as a giveaway or product by bloggers will shift towards high quality long-form content created with WordPress.
+*Content Prediction: I’ll be the first to admit, this is pure speculation, but I think that the popularity of ebooks as a giveaway or product by bloggers will shift towards high quality long-form content created with WordPress.